-Dr. Phil Magness is a policy historian and Academic Program Director at the Institute for Humane Studies.
+Dr. Phil Magness is a policy historian.
+He currently teaches in the Department of Economics at the Campbell School of Business at Berry College.
 Echoing the warnings Bastiat and Tocqueville, his research area encompasses the two great political problems of the 19th century United States: slavery and taxation.
 Magness is the co-author of the critically acclaimed book Colonization after Emancipation: Lincoln and the Movement for Black Resettlement (University of Missouri Press), offering reexamination of Abraham Lincoln’s anti-slavery and freedmen’s policies during the American Civil War.
 He has also written extensively on the history of the federal income tax, the American free trade movement, and the history of abolitionism.
 His historical writings have appeared in the Journal of the Early Republic, the Journal of the Abraham Lincoln Association, Constitutional Political Economy, and Slavery & Abolition, as well as popular outlets including the New York Times, the Daily Caller, Britannica.com and the History News Network.

 Top 5 myths about Abraham Lincoln’s Emancipation Proclamation